dave/dst/README.md

 [NewRestorerWithImports](https://godoc.org/github.com/dave/dst/decorator#NewRestorerWithImports) to
 create an import aware decorator / restorer with default settings.

+During decoration, remote identifiers are normalised: `*ast.SelectorExpr` qualified identifiers are replaced with `*dst.Ident` with the `Path` field set to the path of the imported package.

-When adding a qualified identifier node, there is no need to use `SelectorExpr` - just add an `Ident` and set the [Path](https://godoc.org/github.com/dave/dst#Ident) property to the imported package path.
+When adding a qualified identifier node, there is no need to use `SelectorExpr` - just add an `Ident` and set `Path` to the imported package path.
 The restorer will wrap it in a `SelectorExpr` where appropriate when converting back to ast, and also update the import block.

 The [Load](https://godoc.org/github.com/dave/dst/decorator#Load) convenience function uses `go/packages` to load packages and decorate all loaded ast files: